 The proposed transit network builds upon the work of previous plans and studies associated with the county's planned BRT network, including the 2013 Countywide Transit Corridors Functional Master Plan.
-The transit network envisions a system of dedicated bus lanes that, once implemented in full, can support a series of different service patterns, to be determined by operating partners at county, state, or other inter-jurisdictional levels.
-The proposed transit network includes the already planned MD 355 and Veirs Mill Road BRT and focuses on maximizing the potential of these services by providing branches of additional dedicated bus lanes that feed into the two services.
-These dedicated bus lanes may be used to support BRT and commuter bus service.
-In other words, if dedicated lanes are available and proximate to the highway, commuter buses can divert into these dedicated bus lanes to access communities and activity centers more quickly and efficiently.
+The transit network envisions a system of dedicated bus lanes that, once implemented in full, can support a series of different service

-To develop the proposed transit network, Corridor Forward inventoried locations that warrant service, based on their existing densities, equity considerations, or previous inclusion in other planned services-mainly the CCT.
+To develop the proposed transit network, Corridor Forward inventoried locations that warrant service, based on their existing densities, potential for growth, equity considerations, or previous inclusion in other planned services-mainly the CCT.
 Despite early design work for the southern portion of the CCT, known as Phase One, the service has neither advanced into construction nor received full funding.
 During evaluation, the CCT's intended purposes and key implementation barriers were identified to address these needs and challenges.
-These are described in Table 10.
+These are described in Table 12.

-Table 10 - Master Planned CCT Purposes and Barriers
+Table 12 - Master Planned CCT Purposes and Barriers

-Corridor Cities Transitway Purposes Implementation Barriers Α. Connect Clarksburg and Germantown to the Life Sciences Center A. Perception by potential funding partners that the current planned route is inefficient to provide Clarksburg and Germantown Metrorail access. В. Connect Clarksburg and Germantown to the WMATA Metrorail system В. Perception by potential funding partners that the current planned route serves primarily local needs and offers limited regional benefits.
-C. Connect the Life Sciences Center to the WMATA Metrorail system C. Two costly grade separated interchanges.
-D. Attract Growth in the Life Sciences Center D. Costly segments of unbuilt dedicated bus lane roadways paralleling I- 270 with no stops due to surrounding environmental assets.
-E. Perceived stakeholder concern regarding the service's alignment.
-F. Perceived stakeholder skepticism of the service's ability to stimulate economic development.
+Corridor Cities Transitway Purposes Implementation Barriers Connect Clarksburg and Germantown to the Life Sciences Center Perception by potential funding partners that the current planned route is inefficient to provide Clarksburg and Germantown Metrorail access.
+Connect Clarksburg and Germantown to the WMATA Metrorail System Connect the Life Sciences Center to the Perception by potential funding partners that the current planned route serves primarily local needs and offers limited regional benefits.
+WMATA Metrorail System Attract Growth in the Life Sciences Two costly grade separated interchanges overpasses.
+Center Costly segments of unbuilt dedicated bus lane roadways paralleling I-270 with no stops due to surrounding environmental assets.
+Persolved stakeholder concern regarding the convice's alignment.
+Perceived stakeholder concern regarding the service's alignment.
+Perceived stakeholder skepticism of the service's ability to stimulate economic development.